We’re not accepting guest articles at this time.

 Original articles only.
 No duplicate content that’s already been published elsewhere, or is about to be published elsewhere.

 Must be good, high-quality English that doesn’t require a lot of editing.

-We can’t accept articles from other job search/career coaches or content writers (resumes, LinkedIn profiles, biographies, cover letters, etc.) or any other practitioners who offer similar services to ours.
+We don’t accept articles from other job search/career coaches or content writers (resumes, LinkedIn profiles, biographies, cover letters, etc.) or any other practitioners who offer similar services to ours.